-90. (1) If, from the absence of witnesses or any other sufficient cause to be recorded in the proceedings, the court considers it necessary or advisable to postpone the commencement of or to adjourn the inquiry, the court may, from time to time by warrant, remand the accused for a reasonable time, not exceeding eight clear days at any one time, to some prison or other place of security; or, if the remand is not for more than three days, the court may, by word of mouth, order the officer or person in whose custody the accused person is, or any other fit officer or person, to continue to keep the accused in his custody, and to bring him up at the time appointed for the commencement or continuance of the inquiry.
+90. (1) If, the court considers it necessary or advisable to postpone the commencement of or to adjourn the inquiry, the court may, from time to time by warrant, remand the accused for a reasonable time, not exceeding eight clear days at any one time, to some prison or other place of security; or, if the remand is not for more than three days, the court may, by word of mouth, order the officer or person in whose custody the accused person is, or any other fit officer or person, to continue to keep the accused in his custody, and to bring him up at the time appointed for the commencement or continuance of the inquiry.